ElektraInitiative/PermaplanT/doc/backend/04http_header.md

 The access token should be set either by the frontend or manually when making requests with for example curl.

 For instructions on obtaining and using an access token, refer to [this document](./02obtain_access_tokens.md).

+## Language etc.

+Are not sent nor used, as the backend is agnostic to it.